bwp91/homebridge-ewelink/.github/ISSUE_TEMPLATE.md

 ### Please paste any relevant logs below.
 <!-- ABOUT LOGS
    → More thorough logging can be seen by enabling 'Debug Logging' and
         ...'Request & Response Logging' in the plugin settings.
    → If you are posting an error then it is helpful for me to also see
         ...the previous few lines as this can show the cause of the error.
    → Please enter the logs between the two ``` lines below so that
-     ...the logs are formatted in a way which is easier to read -->
+        ...the logs are formatted in a way which is easier to read.
+-->

 ```